ARM-software/lisa/doc/source/additional_topics.rst

 ``reset_power`` capability (see Capabilities_ below) and so implements ``hard_reset``.
 This will get invoked when ``device.hard_rest()`` is called.

-.. note:: Modules can only extend Extensions with new attributes; they cannot
+.. note:: Modules can only extend Plugins with new attributes; they cannot
           override existing functionality.
 In the example above, if the ``Device`` has implemented ``hard_reset()`` itself, then *that* will get invoked irrespective of which modules it has loaded.